-Abigail De Kosnik, Assistant Professor, Berkeley Center for New Media and Theater, Dance, and Performance Studies; Ph.D.
+Abigail De Kosnik, Associate Professor, Berkeley Center for New Media and Theater, Dance, and Performance Studies; Ph.D.
 Northwestern University; Technology and Performance; Artistic Appropriation and Remix; Ethnicity, Gender, and Digital Culture; Cultural Studies; Subcultures and Fan Cultures; Marxism and Post-Structuralism.

-SanSan Kwan, Assistant Professor, Department of Theater, Dance, and Performance Studies: Ph.D.
+SanSan Kwan, Associate Professor, Department of Theater, Dance, and Performance Studies: Ph.D.
 New York University; Critical Dance Studies; Transnational Asian American Studies; Cultural Geography; Theories of Space and Kinesthesia, Interculturalism, Modern Dance, Ballet, and Yoga.

 Mark Griffith, Professor, Departments of Classics and Theater, Dance, and Performance Studies; Ph.D.
 Cambridge University; Classical drama and performance; Greek and Latin literature.